 The Content Collection contains many tools to share and search for content.
 These options depend on the level of the shared folder.
 For example, the permissions you set on a top-level folder versus a sub-folder affect the search tools that are available to those users.

 Remember that when a folder is shared, permissions are granted to all content in the folder.

-When users open the Content Collection, they are presented with their user folder and the folders for courses and organizations they are enrolled in.
+When you open the Content Collection, you are presented with your user folder and the folders for courses and organizations you are enrolled in.
 You can toggle between Show All Folders and Show Enrolled Folders to filter the display between the folders to make finding content easier.

 This option is available in the following top-level folders:

 This tool is especially useful for eReserve librarians, who may have permission to a number of course folders in eReserves.
 This tool allows the librarian to display these folders under the eReserves folder in the Content Collection menu without enrolling in the courses.

 The Find Folder option allows you to search for top-level folders for which you have permissions.
 For example, if another user has granted you read permission for their username folder, this could show up in searches using Find Folder.
 You can also add the folder to your Content Collection menu, making it easy to access the folder on a regular basis.